JahnelGroup/jackson-field-security/README.md

     @SecureField
     String mySecret;

-    // You can specify a list of custom policies, here we are
+    // You can specify a list of custom policies.
+Here we are
     // protecting a field that can be seen by anyone in the same group
+    // or they have the ADMIN role.
-    @SecureField( policies = {GroupPolicy.class} )
+    @SecureField( policies = {GroupPolicy.class},
+        roles = arrayOf("ADMIN"), policyLogic = EvalulationLogic.OR )
     String groupSecret;

 }